Respecting human rights

 In line with the UN Guiding Principles, we have made human rights due diligence an essential and integrated part of our business.
 This enables us to identify and assess actual and potential human rights risks, as stated in our JT Group Human Rights Policy.

-Embedding human rights due diligence - which is in part informed by our widely applied Human Rights Impact Assessments - is our responsibility.
+Embedding human rights due diligence, which is in part informed by our widely applied Human Rights Impact Assessments, is our responsibility.
 It helps us to prevent adverse impacts on people and ensure the highest standards of behavior are upheld within our business and value chain.

 Human Rights Impact Assessments and self-assessment questionnaires: key findings